(For more New Orleans pages please scroll down)

 Second: New Orleans was a city before there was a United States of America: it is one of the most important ports of the country - and where there is a port, there must be a city.

-New Orleans, like the ancient city of Mainz (in French Mayence) on the River Rhine in Germany (which, for its like passion, I dubbed New Orleans on the Rhine), suffers from the misconception that people think that because they celebrate Carnival with such passion and with the full-blown involvement of the whole community (Mardi Gras in New Orleans and Fastnacht in Mainz) – they are “just a Carnival Town” – and not a place of serious business.
+New Orleans, suffers from the misconception that people think that because Carnival is celebrated with such passion and with the full-blown involvement of the whole community it is just a 'carnival town – and not a place of serious business.

-In fact Mainz turned this insult into a musical “thumbing of the nose” by singing a song “We’re just a carnival association” (Wir sind nür ein Karnival Verein) - every time their football team Mainz 05 scores a critical goal.
+Mainz turned this insult into a musical 'thumbing of the nose' by singing a song 'We’re just a carnival association' (Wir sind nür ein Karnival Verein) - every time their football team Mainz 05 scores a critical goal.

 Richard Florida’s research The Creative Class gives clear evidence that creative cities are business attractors.

-The way New Orleans went about reconstruction, despite slowness of official assistance, is a lesson for us all - and demonstrative of a real business community.
+The way New Orleans went about reconstruction following Hurricane Katrina - despite slowness of official assistance - is a lesson for us all - and demonstrative of a real business community.

 I have often thought that New Orleans is the most un-American of cities – and I mean this as a compliment while not disparaging other cities in the USA which I have experienced - and which also have their own style and personality.

-It is also large enough to be a city and small enough to be a village…where news (and gossip) travels fast.
+It is also shares the same characteristic as Mainz in being large enough to be a city and small enough to be a village…where news (and gossip) travels fast.

-… and antique shops, like this one - where you are greeted by elephants and escorted down the entrance alleyway by serenading ladies, seated musicians – and other bronze images.
+It has many antique shops: like this one - where you are greeted by elephants and escorted down the entrance alleyway by serenading ladies, seated musicians – and other bronze images.

 The shops of the French Quarter tempt you inside…